MetaSUB/metasub_utils/README.rst

 Downloading Data From Wasabi
 ----------------------------

+The public v1.2.0 of the MetaSUB data packet may be found [here](https://s3.wasabisys.com/metasub/data_packets/metasub_data_packet_v1_2.tar.gz)

-To download data or assemblies from wasabi you will need API credentials.
+To download private data or assemblies from wasabi you will need API credentials.
 Please contact David Danko (dcd3001@med.cornell.edu) to acquire these keys.

 Wasabi is a clone of amazon S3.
 To use Wasabi you will need to install the AWS-CLI_